renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_load/README.md

 ## Purpose

-The purpose of this tutorial is to describe the `dynamic_load` and to show how it can be used to dynamically load only the libaries that's needed instead of all.
+The purpose of this tutorial is to describe the `dynamic_load` and to show how it can be used to compile kernels into shared libraries that can be loaded dynamically at runtime.
+This can be useful in generating small binaries, and only loading the relevant kernels into memory at runtime.

 ### Using the dynamic_load flow